 Who are likely to be the other students on the course?

 There will be a mix of different criminal justice practitioners, policy-makers, Third Sector and NGO staff as well as recent graduates in one of the social sciences, law or humanities.
 They'll also be a mix of Scottish, UK, European and other international students.
 This mix can be a really good way in which students can learn from each other and also develop their own bonds and networks across the world and in different justice sectors.

 Mode of study

 Full-time is 12 months.
 Part-time is 24 months.
-Which one you take really depends on your circumstances.
-If you're in a demanding full-time job then it may be best to opt for part-time study.
-If you don’t have the commitments of a full-time job, then studying full-time might suit you.
+Which you take really depends on your circumstances – best not to bite off more than you can chew.
+If you're in a demanding full-time job then it's best to opt for part-time study.
+If you're not working full-time or your job isn't so challenging then full-time may be good for you.

-As a practitioner in the criminal justice system, will this course be easy for me?
+I already work as a practitioner in the criminal justice system so this should be quite easy for me, shouldn’t it?

-Practitioners who come to the classes having done the preparation and thought about it with an open mind, are more likely to find studying very rewarding and do very well.
+You'll draw on your daily experience and this will be valuable.
+At the same time you're expected to rethink taken-for-granted routines and assumptions which one finds in any system.
+Practitioners who come to the classes having done the preparation and thought about it with an open mind are likely to find studying very rewarding and do very well.

 How do students study for the course?